<?xml version="1.0" encoding="UTF-8"?>

 <resdesc>RDF 2012-2</resdesc>

-<distliab>The State of Alaska makes no express or implied warranties (including warranties of merchantability and fitness) with respect to the character, function, or capabilities of the electronic services or products or their appropriateness for any user's purposes.
-In no event will the State of Alaska be liable for any incidental, indirect, special, consequential, or other damages suffered by the user or any other person or entity whether from the use of the electronic services or products, any failure thereof, or otherwise, and in no event will the State of Alaska's liability to the requester or anyone else exceed the fee paid for the electronic service or product.</distliab>
+<distliab>The State of Alaska makes no expressed or implied warranties (including warranties for merchantability and fitness) with respect to the character, functions, or capabilities of the electronic data or products or their appropriateness for any user's purposes.
+In no event will the State of Alaska be liable for any incidental, indirect, special, consequential, or other damages suffered by the user or any other person or entity whether from the use of the electronic services or products or any failure thereof or otherwise.
+In no event will the State of Alaska's liability to the Requestor or anyone else exceed the fee paid for the electronic service or product.</distliab>

 <stdorder>

 <nondig>DGGS publications are available as free online downloads or you may purchase paper hard-copies or digital files on CD/DVD or other digital storage media by mail, phone, fax, or email from the DGGS Fairbanks office.
 To purchase this or other printed reports and maps, contact DGGS by phone (907-451-5020), e-mail (dggspubs@alaska.gov), or fax (907-451-5050).
 Payment accepted: Cash, check, money order, VISA, or MasterCard.
-Turn around time is 1-2 weeks unless special arrangements are made and an express fee is paid.
+Turnaround time is 1-2 weeks unless special arrangements are made and an express fee is paid.
 Shipping charge will be the actual cost of postage and will be added to the total amount due.
 Contact us for the exact shipping amount.</nondig>

 </stdorder>